artsy/hokusai/docs/Getting_Started.md

 `hokusai check` will run a series of tests and warn you if it finds anything improperly configured.

-3) Run the development stack
+3) Run the development environment

-`hokusai local dev start` will build a Docker image, then start a Docker Compose stack defined by `./hokusai/development.yml`
+`hokusai local dev start` will build a Docker image, then start a Docker Compose environment defined by `./hokusai/development.yml`

-If this command throws no errors, try interacting with the running stack with:
+If this command throws no errors, try interacting with the running environment with:

 ```bash
 hokusai local dev status